pprunty/motormongo/README.md

 # If there age is greater than 80, make them dead
 if user.age > 80:
     user.alive = False
-# Persist update on User instance in MongoDB database
+# Persist update on User instance in MongoDB mongo
 user.save()
 ```